United States Football League: USFL v. NFL lawsuit

 All but one of the league's 28 teams was named as a co-defendant.
-Al Davis, owner of the then-Los Angeles Raiders, was a major witness for the USFL and had been excluded from the lawsuit in exchange for his testimony.
+Al Davis, owner of the then-Los Angeles Raiders, was a major witness for the USFL and his team had been excluded from the lawsuit in exchange for his testimony.
 ABC Sports' Howard Cosell was also a key witness for the USFL.

 The case went to trial in the spring of 1986 and lasted 42 days.
-On July 29, a six-person jury handed down a verdict that devastated the USFL, even though it technically won its case.
+On July 29, a six-person jury nominally returned a verdict for the USFL.
+However, the jury's findings were devastating to the upstart league.
 The jury declared the NFL a "duly adjudicated illegal monopoly", and found that the NFL had willfully acquired and maintained monopoly status in professional football through predatory tactics.
 However, it rejected the USFL's other claims.
 The jury found that the USFL had changed its strategy to a more risky goal of forcing a merger with the NFL.
-Furthermore, the switch to a fall schedule caused the loss of several major markets (Philadelphia, Denver, Houston, Pittsburgh, Detroit, Miami, the Bay Area).
-The jury also made note of a memo Tad Taube wrote about the dispute, which quoted the comic strip Pogo: "we have met the enemy and he is us."
+Furthermore, the switch to a fall schedule caused the loss of six major markets (Philadelphia, Denver, Houston, Pittsburgh, Detroit, the Bay Area) and derailed a move to a seventh (Miami).
+The jury also made note of a memo Tad Taube wrote about the dispute, which quoted the comic strip Pogo: "we have met the enemy and he is us".

 Most importantly, the jury found that the NFL did not attempt to force the USFL off television.
-(Indeed, ESPN remained willing to carry USFL games in the fall, several of the league's teams also had local broadcast contracts, and 1986 also happened to be the inaugural season of the Fox Broadcasting Company, a network that would eventually become the fourth major broadcast network.)
+(Indeed, ESPN remained willing to carry USFL games in the fall, several of the league's teams also had local broadcast contracts, and 1986 also happened to be the inaugural season of the Fox Broadcasting Company, a network that would establish itself as the nation's fourth major broadcast network.)
 In essence, the jury felt that while the USFL was harmed by the NFL's de facto monopolization of pro football in the United States, most of its problems were due to its own mismanagement.
-It awarded the USFL nominal damages of one dollar, which was tripled under antitrust law to three dollars.
+It awarded the USFL nominal damages of $1, which was tripled under antitrust law to $3.

 When NFL commissioner Pete Rozelle and NFL broadcasting chief Val Pinchbeck initially heard the verdict, they were devastated; Pinchbeck later recalled that he thought Rozelle would have a heart attack.
 While on their way to the league office, however, they heard that the USFL had lost nearly all of its claims, and headed back to the courthouse.